 Privacy – UK Government assessment

-- In July 2020, following a legal challenge, the Department of Health and Social Care admitted to launching the NHS Test and Trace service for England without carrying out a Data Protection Impact Assessment (DPIA) addressing all aspects of the programme – a DPIA has since been published but concerns remain about aspects of the contact tracing system.
+- The UK Government’s response to the COVID-19 pandemic and contact-tracing programme has given rise to various privacy concerns.
+In July 2020, following a legal challenge, the Department of Health and Social Care admitted to launching the NHS Test and Trace service for England without carrying out a Data Protection Impact Assessment (DPIA) addressing all aspects of the programme.
+A DPIA has since been published but concerns remain about aspects of the contact-tracing system.

-- There are concerns about essential public services, such as the police and NHS Digital, sharing data with the Home Office for immigration enforcement purposes – as well as interfering with privacy rights, fear of data-sharing is likely to deter migrants from accessing healthcare and other essential public services.
+- There are concerns about essential public services, such as the police and NHS Digital, sharing data with the Home Office for immigration enforcement purposes.
+As well as interfering with privacy rights, fear of data sharing is likely to deter migrants from accessing healthcare and other essential public services.

 Read more about the UK Government’s actions on privacy.